Chichicastenango

 Nativity scenes, handmade Christmas ornaments, and processions known as posadas add to the festival atmosphere.

-Thinking of visiting Guatemala?
 LANDED delivers the finest in custom, private travel to Central America, South America, and Antarctica.
 These regions are our passion; we know them first-hand and by heart.
-Speak with one of our expert travel planners today at 801.582.2100.
-We’ll create the most exceptional trip of your life.
+Speak with one of our travel designers and let us create a tailored itinerary for you in Guatemala.